chmorgan/esp-libhelix-mp3/README.md

-# ESP32-libhelix-mp3
+# esp-libhelix-mp3

-ESP32 component for the libhelix-mp3 mp3 decoding library.
+ESP32 (and others) component for the libhelix-mp3 mp3 decoding library.